 Although modern power supplies are now very reliable, there is always a small but real chance that they can fail.

-By adding a little extra protection circuitry in the form of over-voltage protection, it is possible to protect against this unlikely but catastrophic possibility.
+By adding a little extra protection circuitry in the electronic circuit design stage in the form of over-voltage protection, it is possible to protect against this unlikely but catastrophic possibility.

-Most power supplies designed for very reliable operation of high value equipment will incorporate some form of over-voltage protection to ensure that any power supply failure does not result in damage to the equipment being powered.
+Most power supplies designed for very reliable operation of high value equipment will incorporate some form of over-voltage protection in the electronic circuit design to ensure that any power supply failure does not result in damage to the equipment being powered.
 This applies to both linear power supplies and also to switch mode power supplies.

 Some power supplies may not incorporate over-voltage protection and these should not be used for powering expensive equipment - it is possible to do a little electronic circuit design and to develop a small over-voltage protection circuit and add this on as an extra item.

 There are many ways in which a power supply can fail.
 However to understand a little more about over-voltage protection and the electronic circuit design issues it is easy to take a simple example of a linear voltage regulator using a very simple Zener diode and a series pass transistor.